External Whistleblowing vs. Internal Whistleblowing: Explained

 What happens when you become a whistleblower?

 State and Federal law provide for a number of protections for whistleblowers who come forward to report fraud, misconduct, and abuse.
 Your complaint will be investigated, internally or by an external organization like the Dept. of Justice.
-Your whistleblower attorney will help you navigate this complex process.
+Your whistleblower attorney will help you manage this complex process.

 What is Considered Whistleblowing?